Someone recently asked me,

 8am – 10am: Mentoring

 You’ll notice that I work long hours on a Monday and Tuesday, and shorter hours on Wednesday, Thursday, and Friday.
-This works really well as I still have time for my family.
+Sometimes I have a Neal’s Yard party to do.
+That is usually on a Thursday evening or a Saturday afternoon.
+I just have a couple per month.

-The impact of having such a simple schedule is that I spend only the minimum amount of time on each thing.
-I only travel to clnic twice.
-I prepare remedies and go to the post office once.
+The impact of having such a clear schedule is that I spend only the minimum amount of time on each thing.

-I go to a yoga class first thing, stop off for coffee or to do some shopping on the way home.
-I dress more casually as I have no ‘face to face’ time.
+Wednesday and Thursday mornings I have time for yoga or exercise, and then I dress more casually as I have no ‘face to face’ time.

-Is my home day as I prepare remedies for Skype clients at my kitchen table!
-I only go to the post office once per week, usually on a Wednesday.
+I only go to the post office once per week, usually on a Wednesday, after I have prepared remedies to post (to Skype clients only).
 Some weeks I take the trip to the post office on Thursday or Friday.
 It depends on my schedule.
+But I do the preparation on a Wednesday.

-I currently teach the 3-part Radiant Business course on Thursdays.
+Thursdays I currently teach the 3-part Radiant Business courses.

-Otherwise, Thursday is when I’m being creative and using my mind.
-I feel free to do this with all my client work completed for the week and usually go to my shared workspace.
+If I’m not teaching I see this day as generally for being creative and using my mind.
+I am free to do this with all my client work completed for the week.

-I go to a café to spend time sifting through my email folders, journal, and lists for anything I might have overlooked.
+Fridays I look forward to spending time sifting through my email folders, journal, and lists for anything I might have overlooked.
 I also read articles I’ve saved during the week and tidy up my online filing systems.

 I also look at the weeks ahead to see if there are any actions or communications I need to do.